 STIL includes sophisticated facilities for VOTable I/O which can, if desired, be used largely independently of the rest of the package.
 As well as the general features listed above this has the following features:

-The following formats are currently supported for table input:
+Formats including the following are currently supported for table input:

 There are two main sources of documentation for STIL: